DrugowitschLab/ConnectomeInfluenceCalculator/README.md

 ## Contributing
-For contributions and bug reports, please see the [contribution guidelines] (https://github.com/DrugowitschLab/ConnectomeInfluenceCalculator/blob/main/CONTRIBUTING.md).
+For contributions and bug reports, please see the [contribution guidelines](https://github.com/DrugowitschLab/ConnectomeInfluenceCalculator/blob/main/CONTRIBUTING.md).